Professor emeritus at Department of Information Technology, Vi3; Image Analysis

 - Box 337

 751 05 UPPSALA

 My main research interest is in developing computerized image analysis for medical applications.
 I have been working in that field since my Master Thesis work in 1973-74.
 That work was dealing with Analysis of cell images using video and computer technology.
 My doctoral thesis in 1977 was dealing with the same subject.
 I have since then supervised 15 doctoral theses in that field.
-My most recently supervised PhD Patrik Malmworked on developing computerized analysis of PAP-smears for early detection of cervical cancer, the same problem as I was addressing in my PhD thesis some 40 years ago.
+My most recently supervised PhD on that topic, Patrik Malm, worked on developing computerized analysis of PAP-smears for early detection of cervical cancer, the same problem as I was addressing in my PhD thesis some 40 years ago.
 My early research resulted in a working, but far from cost-effective, solution.
 Since then commercial systems have appeared on the market but they are also very expensive and only used in rich countries.
 This time we are trying to develop a new generation system, cost effective enough to be used also in countries such as India where we have close collaboration.

 Most of the previous work has been related to cancer research but now we are also turning into modern cell biology problems.
 Digital imaging cytometry is a field of rapidly growing importance.
 One of my former PhD students, Carolina Wählby, is now professor of Quantitative Microscopy and is very successfully leading this research in close collaboration with the Science for Life Laboratory project.

-A completely non-medical application area is our project on reading old handwritten documents headed by Anders Brun.
-We also have research on computer graphics and visualisation at Uppsala University with StefanSeipel and Anders Hast.
-The current head of CBA, professor Ingela Nyström is also mainly working on visualization and interaction problems.
+A non-medical application area is our project on reading old handwritten documents headed by Anders Brun in collaboration with Anders Hast and several other researchers.
+We also have research on computer graphics and visualisation at Uppsala University with Stefan Seipel and Anders Hast.